 Prior to the conference, the 15 top-rated knowledge gaps identified during the Delphi process were sent to the panel with detailed voting results (exact percentage and mean score).
 The panel met face to face to agree on the list of research priorities and to discuss the most appropriate study designs.
 Since many of the knowledge gaps were broad-based topics in the field of OPS and NSM/SSM with immediate reconstruction, more focused research questions were developed in the PICO (Patient problem, Intervention, Comparison, and Outcome) format.13 This allowed the evaluation of research tools and/or clinical trial designs to address knowledge gaps most appropriately.
 The degree of appropriateness was assessed according to the methodological quality of the study design, its feasibility and the expected applicability of results to the respective knowledge gaps.
 The scientific secretaries prepared a concise strategy proposal incorporating both the research question and trial design to address the 15 most important knowledge gaps.
-The proposal was sent to the panellists in advance and served as basis for discussion during the meeting (supplementary appendix 4).
+The proposal was sent to the panellists in advance and served as basis for discussion during the meeting (pages 16-33, supplementary material).

-After two lectures on selection and prioritisation of knowledge gaps, voting on the top 15 identified during the Delphi process took place to determine which of these should become OPBC research priorities (supplementary appendix 5A).
+After two lectures on selection and prioritisation of knowledge gaps, voting on the top 15 identified during the Delphi process took place to determine which of these should become OPBC research priorities (page 34, supplementary material).
 Voting was in the format yes, no or abstain.
 Simple majority was defined by agreement among 51–75% of the panellists and consensus by agreement above 75%.
-In case of consensus to add a knowledge gap to the agenda, the proposed strategy to address this gap was discussed and adjusted live on screen according to the comments of the panel, followed by voting on the strategy (supplementary appendix 5B).
+In case of consensus to add a knowledge gap to the agenda, the proposed strategy to address this gap was discussed and adjusted live on screen according to the comments of the panel, followed by voting on the strategy (page 35, supplementary material).
 In case of majority voting on the knowledge gap or respective scientific strategy, discussion and re-voting was encouraged.

-Identifying best evidence

-The results of the Delphi process and consensus conference were brought into context with published, ongoing or planned studies in the form of this review.
+Search strategy and selection criteria The results of the Delphi process and consensus conference were brought into context with published, ongoing or planned studies in the form of this review.
 Literature searches were developed, peer-reviewed and conducted by two information specialists.
-Medline (via Ovid), Embase (via Elsevier) and Epistemonikos were searched for RCTs, systematic reviews and meta-analyses using text words and subject headings for terms around breast cancer/mastectomy and breast reconstruction/OPS, and standardized filters for study designs were applied.14,15 To identify any planned or ongoing studies, Prospero, ClinicalTrials.gov and the WHO International Clinical Trials Registry Platform were searched (see supplementary appendix 6 for full strategy).
+Medline (via Ovid), Embase (via Elsevier) and Epistemonikos were searched for RCTs, systematic reviews and meta-analyses using text words and subject headings for terms around breast cancer/mastectomy and breast reconstruction/OPS, and standardized filters for study designs were applied.14,15 To identify any planned or ongoing studies, Prospero, ClinicalTrials.gov and the WHO International Clinical Trials Registry Platform were searched (see pages 36-39, supplementary material for full strategy).
 In a first screening round performed on abstract level, references were excluded by one author (AS) according to the following criteria: study not involving humans, study not on breast cancer, study on basic research only, study without surgical intervention, study on the antibiotic effect of compounds only, study on drains/sealing/dressing only, study on decision aids for patients, study on cost analysis only.
 A second screening round was performed independently by two authors (GM and EK) on abstract level and references were further selected according to their relevance in respect of the seven selected research priorities.
 These references were added with full-text to an EndNote X8 library.
 Finally, the first author (WPW) generated the final reference list from this EndNote X8 library based on currentness and relevance to the scope of this review.
 Additional references cited within those publications or retrieved from personal files were selectively included.

 Findings